gauthamchettiar/gauthamchettiar.github.io/content/posts/2023-07-12-my-obsessiveness-with-backing-up-photos/index.md

 <a href="https://mastodon.social/@gauthamchettiar/110689920549878511">![Mastodon toot](images/01_mastodon_toot.png)</a>

-That was your tldr; and this post is an expansion on to why & how I am doing it.
+That was your tldr; and this post is an expansion on why & how I am doing it.

 I have had a bad experience of losing some of my childhood photos due to a corrupted external hard drive.